Better to see Chapter 1 Introduction of Traffic Safety (2004)

 Non-fatal injuries

-available with the completeness of fatal data.
+Non-fatal injury data are not available with the completeness of fatal

-In contrast to fatal injuries, which conceptually involve only a yes or
+injuries, which conceptually involve only a yes or no discrimination,

-minor scratches to nearly fatal.
-The
+nearly fatal.
+The question

-some defined level of injury.
+defined level of injury.
+Generally,

-Generally, the less
+the less

 severe the injury, the greater is its frequency of occurrence, so the total